tanya-domi/Microservices-Gitops-ArgoCD/README.md

+# Deploying a scalable microservices application on Kubernetes using GitOps with Argo CD.
 [![Petclinic-Ci](https://github.com/tanya-domi/k8s-microservices-Gitops-ArgoCD/actions/workflows/CI.yaml/badge.svg)](https://github.com/tanya-domi/k8s-microservices-Gitops-ArgoCD/actions/workflows/CI.yaml)

 Note, This Project is a fork of the Spring Boot PetClinic, a widely recognized reference application designed to demonstrate the architecture and best practices of Spring Boot.We extend our appreciation to the original maintainers and contributors for open-sourcing this excellent demo.
 PetClinic is often cited as one of the most effective examples for understanding real-world use of Spring Boot, layered architecture, testing strategies, and integration patterns.This Project may include enhancements, environment-specific configurations, or CI/CD integrations to suit custom deployment or educational needs.